North Long Lake Association

 Eurasian Milfoil in Merrifield Bay

-In response, we surveyed Merrifield Bay to identify any other areas of Eurasian Milfoil that may be present.
-Luckily, none were found.
-However, we expect to survey again in the spring, in conjunction with our annual survey for Curly Leaf Pondweed.
+In the fall of 2025, we surveyed Merrifield Bay to identify any other areas of Eurasian Milfoil that may be present.
+It was found in three areas on the east side of the bay.
 We applied for a permit from the DNR to treat affected areas.
 This permit delineates the treatment area and authorizes the treatment plan.
 The permit was speedily granted and we contracted with PLM (who we use for our Curly Leaf control) for the treatment.
-PLM treated the the area in mid-September with a herbicide that targets the Eurasian Milfoil
+PLM treated the the area in late September with a herbicide that targets the Eurasian Milfoil

 We expect to continue treating this area to control the spread.